Are you the next PRISMAS student?

 Curious about the offered positions?

-See here the positions offered during the first recruitment call and stay updated on the new positions for the second recruitment call in July-August 2023.
+See here the positions offered during the first recruitment call and stay updated on the new positions for the second recruitment call in September-October 2023.

 PRISMAS aims to attract curious and motivated PhD candidates to support them in becoming next generation of synchrotron experts.